 The Permits Unit is part of the Community Services Unit and is staffed by a Community Services Officer.
-The primary responsibility of this unit involves the oversight of businesses regulated by city and state laws.
+The primary responsibility of this unit involves the oversight of businesses regulated by city, state, and federal laws.
 The unit regulates and maintains records of (87) different businesses in the city and approximately 500 individual permit holders.

-The businesses that come under the scrutiny of the unit includes: 13 licensed bingo organizations, 10 taxicab companies with approximately 350 drivers, 19 massage establishments with 45 licensed massage therapists, 7 firearm dealers, 8 second hand dealers, 2 pawnshops, 3 contracted tow companies with 15 truck drivers, 14 solicitor businesses with 32 individual permit holders, 2 fortune tellers, 10 charitable solicitors, 5 tattoo parlors, and 4 adult bookstores.
-The Permits Unit closely works in conjunction with State and County agencies regarding the approval of liquor permits, business “close out” sales permits, tax delinquency sales, auctions, carnivals, liquor stores, bars, and other public events.
+The businesses that come under the scrutiny of the unit includes: licensed bingo organizations, taxicab drivers, massage establishments, firearm dealers, second hand dealers, pawnshops, contracted tow companies, solicitors and peddlers, mobile food trucks, fortune tellers, curb painters, charitable solicitors, tattoo parlors, adult bookstores, private patrol operators, funeral escort services, and closing-out sales.
+The Permits Unit works closely in conjunction with State and County agencies regarding business “close out” sales permits, tax delinquency sales, auctions, carnivals, liquor stores, bars, and other public events.

-The unit also assists with the Voluntary Tow Program as part of the on-going Neighborhood Improvement Program.
+The unit also manages the Voluntary Tow Program (PDF) as part of the on-going Neighborhood Improvement Program.

-Click on the links below to find the Santa Clara Municipal code relating to massages and taxicabs below:
+Click on the links below to find the Santa Clara Municipal Code relating to specific types of businesses: